-Palmetto Care Connections (PCC)\ - The PCC is a telehealth network that assists healthcare providers in connecting rural and underserved South Carolinians to quality services through broadband, technology, and telehealth programs.
-The PCC helps healthcare providers receive broadband savings through the FCC's Healthcare Connect Fund Program by assisting them with the internet service provider bidding process and filing the appropriate information, invoices, and supporting documentation to the USAC.

-SC Institutes of Innovation and Information (SCIII) - The SCIII is a nonprofit that provides resources and support for the Institutes of Innovation and Information established at South Carolina's eight HBCUs.
-The SCIII supported the SCBBO with survey distribution and collection.

-SC Cable Television Association (SCCTA)\ - The SCCTA was formed in 1997 to support educational opportunities in communications and communication technology.
-The SCCTA's membership comprises South Carolina's major cable companies - including Time Warner Cable, Charter Communications, Comcast Cable Communications, and Atlantic Broadband - which collectively serve over 1m cable households in the State.
+Palmetto Care Connections (PCC) SC Institutes of Innovation PCC is a telehealth network that assists healthcare providers in connecting rural and underserved South Carolinians to quality services through broadband, technology, and telehealth programs.
+PCC helps healthcare providers receive broadband savings through the FCC's Healthcare Connect Fund Program by assisting them with the internet service provider bidding process and filing the appropriate information, invoices and supporting documentation to the USAC.
+SCIII is a nonprofit that provides resources and support for and Information (SCIII) the Institutes of Innovation and Information established at South Carolina's eight HBCUs.
+SCIII supported SCBBO with survey distribution and collection.
+SC Cable Television Association (SCCTA) SCCTA was formed in 1997 to support educational opportunities in communications and communication technology.
+SCCTA's membership comprises South Carolina's major cable companies, including Time Warner Cable, Charter Communications, Comcast Cable Communications and Atlantic Broadband, which collectively serve over 1m cable households in the state.
 The SCCTA foundation has sponsored seminars and forums that bring together leaders in education and technology to advance the use of technology in education.
-With ISPs as members, the SCCTA supports broadband-expansion initiatives throughout the State and can provide direct support to the SCBBO broadband data and programming activities.

-SC Association for Community Economic Development (SCACED)\ - The SCACED is a coalition of individuals and organizations that support the development of healthy and economically sustainable communities throughout South Carolina.
+With ISPs as members, the SCCTA supports broadband expansion initiatives throughout the state and can provide direct support to SCBBO broadband data and programming activities.
+SC Association for Community Economic Development (SCACED) SCACED is a coalition of individuals and organizations that support the development of healthy and economically sustainable communities throughout South Carolina.
 The members work collaboratively to create economic opportunity for all SC residents, with many efforts focused on minority communities and other groups that have been left out of the economic mainstream.
-The SCACED will support broadband expansion efforts by providing advocacy and specific assistance with digital equity and inclusion activities.

-SC Council on Competitiveness\ The SC Council on Competitiveness manages multiple industry clusters in South Carolina, including tech, cybersecurity, aerospace, and other broadband-enabled industries.
+SCACED will support broadband expansion efforts by providing advocacy and specific assistance with digital equity and inclusion activities.
+SC Council on Competitiveness The SC Council on Competitiveness manages multiple industry clusters in South Carolina, including tech, cybersecurity, aerospace, and other broadband-enabled industries.
 Clusters are economic ecosystems of linked industries and other entities important to competition, like suppliers of components, machinery, and services.

-The Council's priorities are to 1) provide actionable research 2) support industry clusters and 3) provide education and workforce development.
+The Council's priorities are to 1) provide actionable research, 2) support industry clusters, and 3) provide education and workforce development.
 The Council works in developing science, technology, engineering, and mathematics (STEM) education and workforce pipelines to strengthen South Carolina's economic competitiveness.
-This work also supports the SCBBO's economic and workforce development strategy and planning.

-Electric Cooperatives of SC (ECSC)\ - The ECSC is the Statewide service and trade association for electric cooperatives.
-The consumer-owned electric cooperatives operate the largest electric distribution system in the State, serving more than 1.5m South Carolinians.

-The ECSC actively supports broadband-expansion initiatives and activities through advocacy and deployment.
-Several cooperatives string fiber optic cable for high-speed services, connecting electricity substations and control rooms to provide real-time communications, which helps to improve the electricity-delivery system.
+This work also supports SCBBO's economic and workforce development strategy and planning.
+ECSC is the statewide service and trade association for Electric Cooperatives of SC (ECSC) electric cooperatives.
+The consumer-owned electric cooperatives operate the largest electric distribution system in the state, serving more than 1.5m South Carolinians.
+ECSC actively supports broadband expansion initiatives and activities through advocacy and deployment.
+Several cooperatives string fiber optic cable for high-speed services, connecting electricity substations and control rooms to provide real-time communications, which helps to improve the electricity delivery system.
 Some electric cooperatives have internet businesses, while others have partnered with ISPs to deliver broadband service.
 The cooperatives provide electricity to many rural areas, and the existing power poles in those areas can also hold the fiber optic cable.
-Examples: Central Electric Power Cooperative, Inc. (Central) owns over 800 miles of electric authorized to lease its excess fiber and license certain facilities, including its transmission poles, to communications-service providers for the purpose of facilitating the provision of retail broadband services.
+Examples: · Central Electric Power Cooperative, Inc. (Central) owns over 800 miles of electric transmission lines in the state.
+Pursuant to the South Carolina Broadband Accessibility Act, Central is authorized to lease its excess fiber and license certain facilities, including its transmission poles, to communications service providers for the purpose of facilitating the provision of retail broadband services.
 Central is not a retail broadband provider.
-Rather, Central has been developing a broadband program in accordance with the Act that will enable broadband providers to improve Statewide accessibility quicker and cheaper.
+Rather, Central has been developing a broadband program in accordance with the Act that will enable broadband providers to improve statewide accessibility quicker and cheaper.